JuanJS117/MesoscopicModel/README.md

 ### 3.3 Editing the code

-Current version of the model works with in-code parameters, so if you want to modify any of them, you must edit 'constants.jl' module.
+Current version of the model does not admit input arguments, as it only works with parameters within code.
+If you want to modify any of them, you must edit 'constants.jl' module.
 Any text editor will suit for this purpose; however, here we recommend using Atom.
 You can download Atom from [here](https://atom.io).
 As a hackable editor, you can install several packages that will let you work with Julia codes, and even test and debug them directly on Atom.
 The most important is arguably [Juno](https://junolab.org), a Julia environment embedded in Atom.
 The basic packages required to comfortably work with Julia in Atom are:

 * **[uber-juno](https://atom.io/packages/uber-juno).** Sets up Juno IDE, a Julia environment to run Julia code interactively within Atom.
 * **[language-julia](https://atom.io/packages/language-julia).** This package provides support for Julia codes, including syntax highlighting and snippets for common Julia keywords.